JosephLV1997/ucf-project-1-version2/README.md

 youtube links were provided by Daniel Ryan through facebook messenger

 ### Media
-images were recieved from Daniel Ryan through Facebook Messenger
+images were recieved from Daniel Ryan through Facebook Messenger. images placed in the shop section were retrieved from google images.

 ### Acknowledgements

-Thank you to w3 schools for supplmenting the template
+Thank you to w3 schools for supplmenting the template referenced in the index.html file

-Thank you to Arron Sinnott for supplying the code for the shop.
+Thank you to Arron Sinnott for supplying the code for the shop referenced in the html and css file